pTpTk/gem5/writeup.md

 Maybe the reference hints the compiler to place the CCid[v] into a register?
 And the value read and write pair just results in two memory operations?
 I suppose this is a programming tip and potentially I can try to add this optimization into compilers?

 I'll keep doing this project since the main point is to familiarize myself with gem5 and researching.

+2023/09/26
+### Propagating the flag to C code
+I added the flag in StaticInstFlags.py and created corresponding static and dynamic instruction methods.
+Then in the fetch stage I would issue a fatal message upon seeing the flag.

+### Binary file revisited
+The new instruction should be 0xDD instead of 0xED.
+Now stepping 1 is complete!

+2023/10/06
+## Stepping 2
+The goal of this step is to fetch instructions from both paths.

+### Change the fetch stage
+Fetching is done in lookupAndUpdateNextPC().
+The class needs a structure holding the branchS status.
+Specifically, it records if there is a branchS in progress, which path is executing, the next_pc for both paths.
+The dynamic instruction generated needs a field indicating if the instruction is fetched following branchS.

+### Branch prediction complications
+Fetching istructions from both paths requires BTB hits.
+Currently I'm mimicing regular branch code for not taken in that case.
+This definitely needs more work.

+The branch prediction is also complaining upon seeing a branchS.
+I'll take a look tomorrow.

+2023/10/07
+### Branch prediction complications continued
+btbUpdate() does not update BTB lol.
+Removing the unnecessary stuff solves the issue.
+With that said, since BTB does not have the target cached at first, I need to make sure the "not taken prediction" case works and instructions are fetched sequentially.

+### Update BTB